top of page

 III.
 Understanding the Logic and Character of Trump's American Realism

-The foreign policy logic of Trump, his administration, and the renewed, successful Republican Party is rooted in (a) great-power-driven Realism (not Isolationism!) focused on what’s best for America, but also (b) a commitment to, within the Western sphere itself, defend the traditional values of Western civilization – from democracy, the rule of law, free speech, and freedom of religion to market capitalism, patriotism, family, and the willingness to uphold all of this with a strong and credible defense.
+The foreign policy logic of Trump, his administration, and the renewed Republican Party is rooted in (a) great-power-driven Realism (not Isolationism!) focused on what’s best for America, but also (b) a commitment to, within the Western sphere itself, defend the Western values – from democracy, the rule of law, free speech, and freedom of religion to market capitalism, patriotism, family, and the willingness to uphold all of this with a strong and credible defense.
 While at the same time (c) accepting and respecting other nations and civilizations, as well as their perspectives in a complex and non-uniform world.
 Initiating a shift in the center of the West that will also bring an end to the post-Cold War paradigm, where the West was moralizing while non-Western powers abused the West's Idealism ("Let’s cheer on those Western forces who feel responsible for everything, want the West to pay for everything, or push for its own de-industrialization.
 While we do the opposite.").

 Culturally, the origins of this Trump/MAGA foreign policy logic lie not only in the early United States (from the Founders to Presidents like Andrew Jackson and William McKinley).
 But also (a) in the values of traditional American Anticommunism as well as (b) the related foreign policy school of Realism; both thriving between the 1950s and 1980s.
 At that time resulting in a paradigm that, among others, sustained the transatlantic bond during the first Cold War, enabling both NATO and European unity.